-Any student not scoring above 75% on each individual course exam is required to complete remediation with designated instructor prior to next unit exam.
-Scheduling is at the discretion of the instructor.
+Any student not scoring above 75% on each individual course exam is required to complete remediation with designated instructor and/or Retention Specialist prior to next unit exam.
+Scheduling is at the discretion of the faculty member.
+Faculty have the right to require a student to attend remediation based on their discretion.